Screening in the Community

 Cancer Screening Matters

 Getting screened for cancer is one of the most important things you can do to keep yourself healthy.
 Regular screening is linked to early detection, which often means a better chance for successful treatment.
 In some cases, screening can also detect pre-cancerous conditions that can be treated before cancer has a chance to develop.
-Our educational programs emphasize the importance of following current cancer screening guidelines and screening services available right here at Fox Chase Cancer Center.
+Our educational programs emphasize the importance of following current American College of Radiology cancer screening guidelines, and awareness of screening services available right here at Fox Chase Cancer Center.

 Cancer Screening in the Community